 Standard Barrier Consideration Minimum lot size Minimum 5,000 square foot lot size has been prohibitive for some single-family zoned properties that range from 4,000 to 4,999 square feet due to original subdivision layout.
 Reduce minimum lot size for ADU's since overall lot coverage or floor area ratios address open space concerns. regardless of lot size.
 Required parking for ADU and/or replacement parking for primary dwelling unit.
-Spacing constraints due configuration of existing structures (i.e. primary dwelling unit, garage) make siting/locating off street parking accommodations difficult due to minimum parking stall dimensions and back up requirements. parking for ADU since most of City is exempt under State law due to Minimum setback requirements New ADUs (or new floor area) must comply with setbacks of underlying zone, resulting in difficulty due to location of existing structures on property.
+Spacing constraints due configuration of existing structures (i.e. primary dwelling unit, garage) make siting/locating off street parking accommodations difficult due to minimum parking stall dimensions and back up requirements.
+Eliminate required parking for ADU since most of City is exempt under State law due to proximity to transit, and relax or eliminate required replacement parking for primary dwelling unit due to proximity to transit.
+Minimum setback requirements New ADUs (or new floor area) must comply with setbacks of underlying zone, resulting in difficulty due to location of existing structures on property.
 ADUs above a garage or other accessory structure, 5 foot setback from side and rear property lines, create barrier due to structural requirements.
+Relax setbacks for ADUs consistent with setbacks for accessory residential structures.
+Relax second story ADU setbacks and develop alternative measures to address bulk, mass, and privacy concerns.

-Distance between structures Requirements for 8 feet between ADU and primary dwelling unit, and 5 feet between ADU and any accessory structures, create constraint due to location of existing structures on property.
+Distance between structures location of existing structures on property.
 Reduce required distance between structures from five feet to three ADU square footage allowance: Maximum 600 square feet.
 Generally not a barrier, however, many have expressed a desire to build larger than 600 square feet.
-Establish larger ADU square footage maximum related to lot size, primary dwelling unit size, floor area ratio, etc. Limitation to one bedroom.
-Allow more than one bedroom to expand potential housing options for families.
-ADU eligibility for properties with single family dwelling unit only.
-Properties with a duplex, triplex, etc. only are not eligible for an ADU.
-Properties without a detached single family dwelling unit are not eligible for ADU.
+Establish larger ADU square footage maximum related to lot size, primary dwelling unit size, floor area ratio, etc. Limitation to one bedroom. with more than one bedroom to support State initiatives to address housing costs and supply.
+Allow more than one bedroom to expand potential housing options for families. with single family dwelling Properties without a detached single family dwelling unit are not eligible for ADU.
 Allow ADU on any residential property, regardless of existing development.
-Owner occupancy and mandatory covenant requirement for either the primary unit or ADU. include moving but keeping the property for rental purposes.
+Owner occupancy and mandatory covenant requirement for either the primary unit or ADU.
+Discourages property owners from building ADU's should their future plans include moving but keeping the property for rental purposes.
 Eliminate ownership requirement.
 Explore alternative measures to preserve single family neighborhood character.

-often built to the setbacks, or within existing accessory structures in the underlying zone setbacks.
-Because of limitations on how far mechanical equipment can encroach into setbacks, Allow mechanical equipment to encroach into setbacks so long as minimum 3 foot life safety clearance is provided. equipment can encroach into setbacks, siting equipment can be difficult or located in un-slightly areas of the ADU, rather than out of the way and hidden. provided.
+Mechanical equipment encroaching into setbacks. often built to the setbacks, or within existing accessory structures in the underlying zone setbacks.
+Because of Allow mechanical equipment to encroach into setbacks so long as minimum 3 foot life safety clearance is provided.